tobyscott25/blog/content/posts/s3-hosting/index.md

 - `S3_BUCKET_NAME` - The unique name of the bucket that holds the static assets.
 - `CLOUDFRONT_DISTRIBUTION_ID` - Can be found in the CloudFront service section.

-Collect all these sensitive values from your AWS console and go to your repo settings in GitHub and navigate to Secrets and variables > Actions.
-Add the secrets and their values as "repo secrets", then push a commit to the main branch and watch your app build and deploy!
+Add these required secrets to your GitHub repo under "Settings" -> "Secrets and variables" -> "Actions", then push a commit to the main branch and watch your app build and deploy!